cesar-douady/open-lmake/README.md

 		- the relative positions of these 4 dirs must remain the same, i.e. they must stay in the same directory with the same names.
 - specialization
 	- you can specialize the build process to better suit your needs :
-	- this can be done by setting variables on the command line or in the environment
+	- this can be done by setting variables
-		- for example, you can run : make CC=/my/gcc or CC=/my/gcc make
+		- for example, you can run : CXX=/my/g++ make
 		- PYTHON2 can be set to your preferred Python 2 (defaults to python2).
 You will be told if it is not supported.
 		- PYTHON can be set to your preferred Python 3 (defaults to python3).
 You will be told if it is not supported.
-		- CC can be set to your preferred compiler.
+		- CXX can be set to your preferred C++ compiler.
 You will be told if it is not supported.
-		- LMAKE_OP can be defined as [0123][gG][dD][tT] (default is 3GDT)
+		- LMAKE_FLAGS can be defined as O[0123]G?D?T?S[AB]C?
-			- [0123] controls the -O option.
+			- O[0123] controls the -O option (default : 3                  )
-			- [gG] controls the -g option : G passes it to enable debug, g does not.
+			- G controls the -g option       (default : no debug           )
-			- [dD] controls -DNDEBUG      : D passes it to enable asserts, d does not.
+			- d controls -DNDEBUG            (default : asserts are enabled)
-			- [tT] controls -DNO_TRACE    : T does not pass it to enable traces, t passes it.
+			- t controls -DNO_TRACE          (default : traces are enabled )
 		- the -j flag of make is automatically set to the number of processors, you may want to override this, though
-	- it is up to you to provide a suitable LD\_LIBRARY\_PATH value. it will be transferred as a default value for rules, to the extent it is necessary to provide lmake semantic (mostly this means we keep what is necessary to run python).
+	- it is up to you to provide a suitable LD\_LIBRARY\_PATH value. it will be transferred as a default value for rules, to the extent it is necessary to provide the lmake semantic
 	- if you modify these variables, you should execute git clean as make will not detect such modifications automatically.

 # coding rules